 The Children and Youth Day Sidewalk Sale is sponsored by the Penn State Federal Credit Union.

-You’ll be more than just a pretty face when you have your face painted at Children and Youth Day.
+You’ll be more than just a pretty face when you have your face painted by volunteers from Kohl’s.

 4 H Puppy Raisers

 Seeing-eye dogs go through a rigorous training process so that they can assist the sight impaired with mobility issues that many of us take for granted.
 4-H members raise puppies that will one day assist the sight impaired as seeing-eye dogs.

 Unleash your creativity as you make a craft project with the staff from the Center for Arts and Crafts at Penn State!
 Use colorful and fun materials!

 Everyone has favorite colors.
 Penn State Athletics favorites are blue and white.

 Shaver’s Creek Environmental Center teaches about our local wild fauna.

 Penn State All Sports Museum showcases the rich history of sports at Penn State.